The Movies (video game)

 The Movies is a business simulation game created by Lionhead Studios for Microsoft Windows and ported to Mac OS X by Feral Interactive.
 Players run a Hollywood film studio, creating films that can be exported from the game.
 The Movies was released in November 2005 to positive reviews and several awards, but sold poorly.
 An expansion, The Movies: Stunts & Effects, was released in 2006.

 Gameplay

 The Movies allows players to run their own movie studio, including designing the studio itself and managing the careers of film stars.
-The game starts at the birth of cinema and continues into the future.
+The game starts in the 1930s and continues into the future.

 Players can create their own movies using in-game assets and at one time could upload them to the game's website The Movies Online.

 Development

-Lionhead Studios co-founder Peter Molyneux came up with the original idea and development began in February 2002.
-An early version of the game was ready to show to journalists at the European Computer Trade Show in September 2002.